top of page

 Biology Drives Us to Eat

 Eating enough of a satisfying meal is what will switch ghrelin off, signaling that we are full.
 But what’s interesting is this doesn’t seem to be the case for chronic dieters.
 Ghrelin levels can actually remain high after a meal, preventing them from feeling full or satisfied and encouraging them to continue eating.
 This faulty ghrelin switch is a result of having been deprived of food and can last for up to a year after dieting or weight loss.
+Other factors like inadequate sleep and body composition can also impact ghrelin regulation.

-We’re meant to meet our body's needs — period.
-This is in part why diets and diet mentality, i.e., “I’m just going to eat a little bit now so I can eat more out at dinner later…” don’t work.
+We’re meant to meet our body's needs—period.
+This is in part why diets and diet mentality, i.e., I’m just going to eat a little bit now so I can eat more out at dinner later… don’t work.
 Especially long-term.
-Our bodies will literally shoot off signals to try to get us to stop.
+Our bodies will literally send off signals to try to get us to stop dieting and start eating.

 But what if I never feel hungry?

-It’s also important to note that when someone has been in an extreme calorie deficit, their body may stop signaling hunger (along with ceasing other things, like a monthly period), in attempt to conserve energy.
+It’s also important to note that when someone has been in an extreme calorie deficit, their body may stop signaling hunger (along with ceasing other things, like a monthly period), in an attempt to conserve energy.

 Here are some less obvious signs of hunger: